How can I input my AgCam/EnduraCam camera into a TV that has only HDMI inputs on it?

 The image from my camera is out of focus, what’s wrong?

 Make sure that the view you are trying to see is within the visual capabilities of the camera.
-Check our lens guide for focal distances of the different camera lenses.
+Check our DM-Lens-Guide for focal distances of the different camera lenses.
 The camera lens will be printed on the outside of your camera.
 If you are still experiencing an out of focus camera, contact the factory for repair.

 The image from my camera is foggy, what’s wrong?